 The best strategy for the management of acute asthma attacks is early recognition and intervention, before attacks become severe and potentially life-threatening.

-A student or staff member with asthma symptoms should be placed in an area where he/she can be closely observed.
+Students or staff members with asthma symptoms should be placed in an area where they can be closely observed.
 A student should never be sent to the health room/school nurse alone or left to be alone.
 Go to the student/staff member instead.

 Asthma does not appear to be a strong risk factor for acquiring coronavirus disease 2019 (COVID-19), although poorly controlled asthma may lead to a more complicated disease course for those with COVID-19.

 Every effort should be made to avoid exposure to the SARS-CoV-2 virus and all regular medications necessary to maintain asthma control, including inhaled glucocorticoids, oral glucocorticoids,

 and biologic agents (e.g., omalizumab, mepolizumab), should be continued during the COVID-19 pandemic.
 Maintaining good asthma control helps minimize risk of an asthma exacerbation.

 For those taking long-term oral glucocorticoids, abruptly stopping this medication can have several serious consequences.
 Furthermore, the usual guidelines for prompt initiation of systemic glucocorticoids for asthma exacerbations should be followed, as delaying therapy can increase the risk of a life-threatening exacerbation.

 It is not recommended at this time for patients with potential or suspected COVID-19 infection, inhaled asthma medications be given by nebulizer but rather by inhaler.
 This helps to avoid aerosolizing the virus and enhancing disease spread.